dotse/tls-fed-auth/tls-fed-auth.md

 *   `kid` (Key Identifier)

-    The key ID is used to identify the signing key in the key set used to sign the JWT.
+    The key ID is used to identify the signing key in the key set used to sign the JWS.

 # Usage Examples